1. Overview

 Computed only when the denominator (substrate consumed) is positive.

-migrate to total masses and total cell counts inside the reactor.
+total masses and total cell counts inside the reactor.

 4.3.1 Total viable cells and ITVC